Phonological history of English diphthongs: Development of new diphthongs

 The diphthongs that developed by these processes also came to be used in many loanwords, particularly those from Old French.
 For a table showing the development of the Middle English diphthongs, see Middle English phonology (diphthong equivalents).

 Vein–vain merger

 Early Middle English had two separate diphthongs /ɛj/ and /aj/.
-The vowel /ɛj/ was typically represented orthographically with "ei" or "ey" and the vowel /aj/ was typically represented orthographically with "ai" or ay".
+The vowel /ɛj/ was typically represented orthographically with "ei" or "ey", and the vowel /aj/ was typically represented orthographically with "ai" or "ay".
 These came to be merged, perhaps by the fourteenth century.
 The merger is reflected in all dialects of present-day English.

-In early Middle English, before the merger, way and day, which came from Old English weġ and dæġ, had /ej/ and /aj/ respectively.
+In early Middle English, before the merger, way and day, which came from Old English weġ and dæġ had /ej/ and /aj/ respectively.
 Similarly, vein and vain (borrowings from French) were pronounced differently as /vejn/ and /vajn/.
-After the merger, vein and vain were homophones, and way and day had the same vowel.
+After the merger, vein and vain were homophones, and way and day rhymed.